A tart and sweet cocktail with a strong pisco kick, this drink might soon become your favorite summer tipple.

 Nutrition

-There are plenty of easy recipes online you can find that mix passionfruit puree and water for homemade juice.
-But the easiest way, and what we use in our recipe, is to buy passionfruit juice concentrate from your local grocery store.
-There a few well known brands that sell this product, so it shouldn’t be an issue finding any.
+There are plenty of easy recipes online you can find that mix passion fruit purée and water for homemade juice.
+But the easiest way, and what we use in our recipe, is to buy passion fruit juice concentrate from your local grocery store.
+There are a few well-known brands that sell this product, so it shouldn’t be an issue finding any.

 - New York Sour – Red wine and whiskey dance together in this Big Apple-inspired cocktail.